yongqinl/Yongqin----machine-learning/README.md

-Update: The status of the paper under review at IJPE changed to Revise and Resubmit on 3rd Jan 2020.
+Update: the status of the paper that was under review at IJPE changed to Revise and Resubmit on 3rd Jan 2020.
 -----------------------------------------------------------------------------------------------------

 # machine-learning